Nathan-Carpenter-Git/Dusty-Utilities/README.md

 - Can use raycast or trigger collision detection
 - Ability to add a layer mask

+### Shaders
+- Includes a simple HDR color shader allowing 2D or 3D objects to glow

+### Testing (not required)
+- Testing folder for personal testing with scripts
+- Includes testing scenes for both 3D and 2D

 ### Save script
 - Helper script to save given data
 - Support for any class